ahmedfgad/GeneticAlgorithmPython/docs/source/torchga.md

 ga_instance.run()
 ```

-After the PyGAD completes its execution, then there is a figure that shows how the fitness value changes by generation.
+After PyGAD completes its execution, a figure shows how the fitness value changes by generation.
 Call the `plot_fitness()` method to show the figure.

 ```python
 ga_instance.plot_fitness(title="PyGAD & PyTorch - Iteration vs. Fitness", linewidth=4)